EGI-Federation/documentation/content/en/internal/getting-started/_index.md

   usage, providing insights and reports on consumption
 - The [**Helpdesk**](http://helpdesk.egi.eu) lets users and providers report incidents and bugs, or request changes

-## Request for information

-You can ask [on our website](https://www.egi.eu/more-information) for more information about the EGI services.